-Croatia: INA shares buyout negotiations continue23.
-December 2020. / SEE Energy News
+Croatia: INA shares buyout negotiations continue, SEE Energy News

 The talks on the possible purchase of shares held by MOL in oil company INA were held between Croatian Minister of Economy and Sustainable Development Tomislav Coric and MOL Group CEO Jozsef Molnar in Zagreb.